mikekonan/go-oas3/README.md

 ```

 ## Plans
-- [ ] Support more types.

 - [ ] Support cookies in security schemas.

-- [ ] Remove cast dependency from generated code.

 ## Have a question or need some functionality?
 Feel free to discuss it or do a PR.